 Counterparty credit risk on account of exposure to state distribution utilities - NHPC is exposed to state power distribution utilities with relatively weak credit profiles, which may impact its collection efficiency.
-While the overall receivables (excluding unbilled revenue) have increased from Rs.
-2,660 crore as on March 31, 2022 to Rs.
-3,130 crore as on March 31, 2023, dues greater that 45 days have come down from Rs.
-1,024 crore to Rs.
+Nonetheless, the overall receivables (excluding unbilled revenue) have declined to Rs.
+1,721 crore as on March 31, 2024 from Rs.
+3,130 crore as on March 31, 2023, though the dues greater that 45 days have increased to Rs.
+277 crore from Rs.
 168 crore during the same period on a standalone basis.
-This has been aided by timely payments from state distribution utilities for current dues and structured payments against old dues under the LPS scheme.
+This has been aided by timely payments from the state distribution utilities for the current dues and the structured payments against old dues under the LPS scheme.
 ICRA continues to take comfort from the presence of TPA which mitigates the counterparty credit risk substantially.

 Execution risk associated with under-construction projects - The two major under-construction hydro projects of NHPC, Subansiri (2,000 MW) and Parbati (800 MW), have witnessed sizeable delays in execution and associated cost overruns over the past years.
-ICRA notes that the execution risks are now abating.
-Dam construction till the top level in Subansiri has been completed and excavation of only 77 metres is left for the head race tunnel in Parbati.
-Hence, there is less uncertainty over the projects achieving commissioning beyond the current estimates (December 2024 for Subansiri and March 2024 for Parbati).
-Nevertheless, ICRA has factored in a 6 months' delay in the commissioning of these projects.
+These are now expected to be commissioned by May 2026 and December 2024.
+Nevertheless, ICRA has factored in a 3-4 months' delay in the commissioning of these projects.
 Timely completion of the under-construction projects without further material time and cost overruns, and approval of the capital cost for tariff determination by the CERC, will remain the key rating sensitivities.
+The company is developing solar projects under the CPSU scheme with an aggregate capacity of 1,000 MW that are expected to be commissioned by March 2025 and January 2026.
+The appointment of reputed implementing agencies, a matured technology and NHPC's superior project management capabilities mitigate the company's lack of experience in developing large-sized solar projects.

-Cost-competitive power from new projects - The under-construction power projects have high capital cost per MW, which will make the cost of power from such projects unattractive compared to thermal power projects and the prevailing wind/solar tariffs.
-Therefore, the ability of the company to complete the projects on time and within the budgeted cost, and the rationalisation of tariff through various measures will be critical to ensure the cost competitiveness of power.
+Cost-competitive power from new projects - The under-construction power projects have high capital cost per MW, which will make the cost of power from such projects unattractive compared to the thermal power projects and the prevailing wind/solar tariffs.
+Therefore, the ability of the company to complete the projects on time and within the budgeted cost, and the rationalisation of the tariffs through various measures will be critical to ensure the cost competitiveness of power.
 It may be noted that hydropower is required for grid stabilisation and can provide peaking power.
 Hence, it can command a premium over other sources of power.
 Moreover, the recent measures by the Ministry of Power, including hydropower purchase obligation, are expected to increase the demand for power from hydropower projects, going forward.

-Regulatory risk due to cost-plus regime - The tariff for the company's hydel power projects is determined as per CERC norms that are revised every five years.
-The latest tariff norms were notified on March 7, 2019, for FY2020-24, which provide visibility for the period.
+Regulatory risk due to cost-plus regime - The tariff for the company's hydel power projects is determined as per the CERC norms that are revised every five years.
+The latest tariff norms were notified on January 4, 2024, for FY2024-29, which provide visibility for the period.
 However, in case stringent norms are finalised in the future (for instance, with lower return on equity), the company's profitability may be impacted.